Anarchist law: Consensus-based social contracts

 Since the principle of non-coercion makes hierarchical state structures unfeasible, anarchist communities must find an alternative basis for setting the rules of engagement within a collective.
 Accordingly, virtually all anarchist legal models begin with the assumption that whatever rules are set in place must be freely agreed to by the entirety of the community that is to be governed by them in a setting free from coercion or intimidation.
 Such freely given consent constitutes a social contract, though the exact nature of such contracts is a matter of heated debate.

-Some anarchist legal theorists hold that an ideal anarchist society should be based strictly on natural law and mutual aid, which require no social contract.

-However, many anarchist theorists completely reject the concept of natural law as coercive and man-made.
-Natural law in this view is merely disguising authoritarianism so the oppressor does not have to take credit for it.
-Social anarchists, mutualists and many individualist anarchists reject private property, a core principle of most natural law theories.

 Free association

 Free association (also called voluntary association) also implies the right of individuals to form those exact social contracts.
 This freedom to not associate means if the terms of a social contract become unacceptable to an individual member or sub-group(s) within a society, the discontented have the right to secede from the contract.
 They may also form new associations with others that more closely fit their needs.